mmurphy0/Currency-Converter-CLI/README.md

 # Currency Converter CLI

-### I am using this project to practice using docker for the first time.
-So I will not be adding more currencies at the moment

 ## Description
 A Python Command Line Interface which lets people convert Great British Pounds (£) using the currencies listed below: